2020 Thanksgiving Day Football Betting Guide

-On Thanksgiving, people who bet on not only football but all other sports as well, have a lot to be thankful for.
+On Thanksgiving, people who bet on football, and all other sports, have a lot to be thankful for.

 From land-based legal sports betting sweeping the nation following the repeal of PASPA in May 2018 to being able to legally place wagers on sports at online licensed offshore sportsbooks, there truly has never been a better time to bet on sports than right now.

 In 2020, the NFL has three matchups on Thanksgiving Day to bet on, and it is legal to do that at any of the top sports betting sites below.

 We’ve made sure each one upholds our high standard and can guarantee each one is safe to use and will pay out all your winning wagers before you and the family can even start eating all those leftovers.

 Is It Legal To Bet On Thanksgiving Day Football Games?

 Yes, betting on Thanksgiving day NFL games is legal in the USA and there are two ways to do it.
 Some states have now legalized domestic sports betting both in-person and online, but many regions have refrained.
 If you live in a state that hasn't legalized sports betting yet, you can still wager with an offshore site operating legally within a regulated territory.
 As long as the site is located outside of the US, there are no laws that prevent those inside the country from using them.

 - Bet up to $250 against the point spread in the Houston Texans vs. Detroit Lions game, the first Thanksgiving Day NFL Game on the schedule.